aniket004/Optimal_PEE_based_reversible_watermarking/READ_ME.md

 %%%% BCDM problem solution using CVX Library

+1. Details can be found in paper:
+Aniket Roy, Rajat Subhra Chakraborty: "Optimal Distortion Estimation for Prediction Error Expansion Based Reversible Watermarking."
+IWDW 2016: 265-279.

+2. run my_code_1.m for each image.

+3. Need to setup CVX library as follows.

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %steps for cvx setup
 % 1. cd C:\personal\cvx-w64\cvx  %%% setup the path in which CVX exists